NewZsh/Notes-for-Learning-Theory/notes.md

 $$\log \left( 1 + \exp \left[ \log \left( \sum_{i\neq y} e^{z_i} \right) - z_y\right] \right) = -\log \frac{e^{z_y}}{\sum_i e^{z_i}} $$

+1.1.2 AM softmax loss

+The similarity within the same class must be larger than that of the maximum with the any other class.

 1.1.2 circle loss

 adapt softmax in the case of multiple positive